MicrosoftDocs/powerbi-docs/powerbi-docs/designer/service-data-lineage.md

 ![Promoted and certified datasets in lineage view](media/service-data-lineage/service-data-lineage-promoted-certified.png)

-If a report in the workspace is built on a dataset in another workspace, you see the source workspace name on the dataset card.
-Select the source workspace name to go to that workspace.
+If a report in the workspace is built on a dataset or a dataflow that is located in another workspace, you see the source workspace name on the card of that dataset or dataflow.
+Select the name of the source workspace to go to that workspace.

 * For any artifact, select **More options (...)** to view the options menu.
 It features all the same actions that are available in list view.

-To see more metadata on datasets, select the dataset card itself.
-Additional information on the dataset is displayed in a side pane.
+To see more metadata on any artifact, select the artifact card itself.
+Additional information about the artifact is displayed in a side pane.
+In the image below, the side pane displays the metadata of a selected dataset.

 ![Side pane with more information](media/service-data-lineage/service-data-lineage-side-pane.png)